zgababa/docai/README.md

 - `baseDir`: Defaults to the current directory.
 Otherwise, provide the directory path.
 (Optional)
 - `temperature`: Temperature setting for the used model (0 by default).
 (Optional)
 - `modelName`: Name of the LLM model to use
-- `modelProvider`: Name of the LLM Provider to use - openAI or mistral
+- `modelProvider`: Name of the LLM Provider to use - openAI, mistral, groq
 - `noDeleteTmp`: Flag to decide whether or not to delete the temporary folder.
 (Optional)
 - `tmpFolderPath`: Path for the temporary folder.
 (Optional)